-- (a) Awards may be made in connection with the following: .... - (4) The maintenance or defense of a petition brought under Section 2-1401 of the Code of Civil Procedure seeking relief from a final order or judgment under this Act.
+- (a) Awards may be made in connection with the following: - (4) The maintenance or defense of a petition brought under Section 2-1401 of the Code of Civil Procedure seeking relief from a final order or judgment under this Act.
 Fees incurred with respect to motions under Section 2-1401 of the Code of Civil Procedure may be granted only to the Party who substantially prevails. - (7) Costs and attorney's fees incurred in an action under the Hague Convention on the Civil Aspects of International Child Abduction.

-And finally there is a new tag along specifically addressing attorney's fees in post-decree proceedings and the nature of the fee hearing:
+And finally, 2016 brought a new provision to Section 508(a) specifically addressing interim attorney fees in post-decree proceedings and the nature of the fee hearing: